victor-navarro/victor-navarro.github.io/_posts/2020-07-21-keep-pigeons-close.md

 <center><img src="/assets/img/cardiocol2.png" width="80%"></center><br>

 _Figure 2.
 Normal and abnormal MPS tests were shown as polar plots (left).
-A pigeon hard at work in the operant chamber (right)._</span>
+A pigeon hard at work in the operant chamber (right)._

 Pigeons succeeded in quickly learning these images, attaining 80% to 85% accuracy.
 We then set out to discover whether our pigeons could generalize their diagnoses to images they had never seen before.
 The birds passed this generalization test with flying colors—categorization of novel images was as just accurate as was categorization of familiar images—confirming they had not merely memorized the appropriate response for each image, but rather had acquired true normal/abnormal categories.
 In a final test, we showed the pigeons black-and-white versions of the same MPS images they had seen in training.
 Despite these images conveying the identical information as their colored counterparts, pigeons were unable to categorize these images accurately.
 Clearly, color had played a pivotal part during learning.
 In a second experiment, a different cohort of pigeons was trained with black-and-white MPS images from the get-go.
 Although the absence of color information put a dent in the speed with which our pigeons learned to categorize the images, the birds were again able to transfer their performance to novel images with no loss in accuracy.